megargayu/argextension/README.md

     }
 }
 ```
-To add argument parsing to this, replace `Command` with `ArgumentCommand` and set the `requiredArguments` and `optionalArguments` variables!
+To add argument parsing to this, replace `Command` with `ArgumentCommand`, set the `requiredArguments` and `optionalArguments` variables, and add the `List<String> args` parameter to your execute function!
+Optional arguments are added after required arguments.
 ```java
 public class MyArgumentCommand extends ArgumentCommand {
     public MyArgumentCommand() {